food prices in Poland

 For a kilo of skinless cod, it cost 7.99 zł per 100 grams in February 2023.

-In September, I was mildly surprised when I saw that the price of cod had fallen around 19% from its February level.
+In September 2023, I was mildly surprised when I saw that the price of cod had fallen around 19% from its February level.
 Then, the price went back up to 7,99 per 100 grams towards the end of 2023.
-The price of cod has dropped again by 13.39% in the period from December 2023 to April 2024.
+The price of cod dropped again by 13.39% in the period from December 2023 to April 2024.
+No change in price was recorded between April 2024 and August 1, 2024.

 I must admit that I’ve always been fond of toasted sandwiches with smoked salmon slices.
 Indeed, I used to buy salmon slices marinated with dill when they cost around 8 zł.
-The price of these salmon slices has shot up by around 80%.
+However, the price of these salmon slices has shot up by around 80%.

 Fruit